Have you noticed anything strange about the marketing for the upcoming horror film Truth or Dare?

 So why would Blumhouse slap its name on a movie?
 Despite its hits, it’s not known as much of a tastemaker (like indie film distributor A24), or even for a specific aesthetic to the movies on its slate.
 (Perhaps it was trying to distinguish the movie from the 1991 documentary Madonna: Truth or Dare, about the pop star’s “Blond Ambition” tour?)

-Most likely Blumhouse figured that coming off the incredible critical and in the $15 million range, which would be more than four times its tiny $3.5 budget.
+Most likely Blumhouse figured that coming off the incredible critical and commercial success of Get Out, its name could drive some to the theater to see Truth or Dare on its opening weekend, allowing the film to recoup its budget and make some profit, before the company moves onto the next micro-budget horror film.
+Despite weak reviews from critics and competition against another buzzy horror film, A Quiet Place, the film is still tracking to open in the $15 million range, which would be more than four times its tiny $3.5 budget.
 Maybe there really is something to the Blumhouse name.

 There’s some logic to the approach: The return-on-investment potential of these micro-budget horror films is huge, and it only takes one or two of them to stick in order for the business model to keep thriving.
 You don’t hear much about the films that don’t stick—and that’s intentional.
 Blumhouse gets to choose which of its films get released through Universal; most others are dumped onto on-demand or streaming platforms with minimal promotion.